This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gold plated jewellery offers tempting style at an affordable price, but for those with sensitive skin, the "hypoallergenic" label often provides false security.
 The thin gold layer is prone to wearing away, exposing the underlying base metal – which is frequently the source of allergic reactions, especially if it contains nickel.

 Recognising that plating is temporary and that the base metal composition is crucial is key to avoiding discomfort.
-While thicker plating or specific base metals (like in gold vermeil) might offer slightly better odds than standard plated items, they don't eliminate the risk entirely for highly sensitive individuals.
+While thicker plating or specific base metals might offer better odds than standard plated items, choosing jewelry from brands committed to quality base metals eliminates the risk entirely.

 Explore Tarnish Free Jewellery